cdot/Squirrel/README.md

 Squirrel doesn't store your password, nor does it transmit your password over the internet.
-Is it extremely difficult to extract your password from your stored data (if you forget your password, no-one can help you, so don't forget it).
-So the major risks you should be aware of are:
+Is it extremely difficult to extract your password from your database (if you forget your password, no-one can help you - so don't forget it).
+The major risks you should be aware of are:
 - compromised browser (someone has installed a hacked version of the browser)
 - compromised operating system